Refutation of All Heresies: Contents

 Book I offers a summary of the thought of various ancient Greek philosophers.
 Catherine Osborne identifies Book I as being an important source of information on Pre-Socratic Philosophy.
-Hippolytus's most extensive treatment is given to the works of Pythagoras, Plato, and Aristotle.
+The most extensive treatment is given to the works of Pythagoras, Plato, and Aristotle.
 An outline of the philosophies of the Brahmins of India, Zamolxis of Thrace and the Celtic druids and also of the mythological poetry of Hesiod is given here.